Security architects play an important role in the ever-changing field of cybersecurity.

 What is a security architect?

 Security architects are management-level individuals who oversee the security of an organization’s network.
-These professionals are needed when the network is first designed, built, and implemented, as well throughout the entire life of the network.
-Security architects will oversee any changes that are to be made to the network so that they do not put the organization at risk.
+These professionals are needed when the network is first designed, built, and implemented, as well as throughout the entire life of the network.

 It is not uncommon for security architects to handle both defensive measures such as implementing/configuring firewalls and anti-virus software, as well as handling offensive testing such as running penetration tests.

-Security architect skills
+Security architect skills and experience

+Each organization will have its skill requirements for security architects.
 The following are examples of the types of skills that security architects should possess.

 - Networking Security architects will play a major role in the building and maintenance of computer networks.
 For this reason, security architects must have an in-depth and advanced knowledge of computer networking principles.
-It should be a primary focus of anyone hoping to join the field to become an expert in computer networking.

 - Risk management A large portion of a security architect’s job is risk management, therefore having a strong understanding of risk management fundamentals is key.